The Concordat and our Concordat Implementation Group

 Joanna Fairweather Senior HR Partner, Talent and Development

-Dominic Tate Head of Library Research Support
+Dominic Tate Head of Library Research Support and Deputy Director, Library & University Collections

-Vicky MacRae Reader, The Roslin Institute
+Vicky MacRae Reader and Group Leader, The Roslin Institute

 Susie Ballentyne Deputy Director of Professional Services, School of Social and Political Science

-Ewa Luger Chancellor’s Fellow and Director of Research Innovation, Edinburgh College of Art
+James Cook Director of Research Innovation, Edinburgh College of Art

-Kathryn Nash Chancellors Fellow, School of Law
+Kathryn Nash Lecturer - Chancellors Fellow, School of Law

 Marlene Magalhaes Pinto